 Tamara Shapiro Ledley, Ph.D., Clerk, is President and Chair of the Board of Directors of the Earth Science Information Partners, Secretary of the Education Section of the American Association for the Advancement of Science, a STEM Education Consultant, and Adjunct Professor at Bentley University.
 Dr. Ledley was a 2017 Harvard Advanced Leadership Initiative Fellow and the 2013 recipient of the Excellence in Geophysical Education from the American Geophysical Union.
 She has also served as Chair of the Center for Teaching and Learning at TERC.

-Alex Carr is a Construction Project Manager for Consigli Construction managing projects ranging from $30M to $150M in Boston.
-Alex received a Bachelor of Business Administration, Finance, General at UMass Amherst where was a founding member of the UMass Green Building Council.
-Alex has been involved with multiple projects that have been a part of Boston’s resiliency plan, and he has been a part of resiliency studies that the Consigli company has created for working near the water.
+Alex Carr, Assistant Treasurer, is a Construction Project Manager for Consigli Construction managing projects ranging from $30M to $150M in Boston.
+Alex received a Bachelor of Business Administration, Finance, General at U’Mass Amherst where was a founding member of the U’Mass Green Building Council.
+Alex has been involved with multiple projects that have been a part of the Boston’s resiliency plan, and has been a part of resiliency studies that the Consigli company has created for working near the water.
 He also participates in the ACE Mentor program that works with local high school students interested in pursuing careers in the construction, engineering, or architectural fields.

-Tim Kelley has been a meteorologist with NECN since the station’s launch in 1992.
-Tim has logged the weather every single day since his first air date with NECN on March 2, 1992.
-For the past ten years Tim played an instrumental role in Blue Hill Observatory’s Summer Meteorology Program, which provides youth with the unique opportunity to explore careers in meteorology—many have gone on to become meteorologists.
+Tim Kelley is a weather historian and TV Meteorologist with various channels thirty-five years. is Tim has logged the weather every single day since his first air date with NECN on March 2, 1992.
+For the past ten years Tim played an instrumental role in Blue Hill Observatory’s Summer Meteorology Program that provides youth with the unique opportunity to explore careers in meteorology—many have gone on to become meteorologist.